Explore the Croatian Coastline by Superyacht

-Next stop on your superyacht itinerary Croatia, is the wonderful Vis.
-Vis is the furthest island from the Croatian Coast and the most alluring and mysterious of all the islands.
-The town still features much of its historic charm as many of its ancient buildings, walls and streets still remain today.
-The Leveman Fortress is just one of the several fortresses you can visit to immerse yourself in the history and culture of this island.
-The canons standing on the top of Cape Stupisce are significant in that they remind both locals and tourists of Vis’ historic war that their ancestors endured.
-One can even take a full Vis Military Tour whilst visiting this island.
-Finally, a trip to Vis is never fully complete without visiting the ancient Roman baths and detecting the similarity to Capri at the blue grotto.
+Next stop is the wonderful Vis.
+Vis is the furthest island from the Croatian Coast and the most alluring and mysterious of all.
+The town still features much of its historic charm as many remnants of its ancient heritage still remain today.
+The Leveman Fortress is but one of the several fortresses you can visit on the island.
+The canons standing atop Cape Stupisce are hallmarks of battles once fought and endured.
+One can even take a full Vis Military Tour should they find themselves so inclined.
+Finally, a trip to Vis is never fully complete without visiting the ancient Roman baths.

-After learning the intriguing and dramatic history of this small island, why not unwind with a beverage in the well-known Hotel Tamaris with spectacular views as far as the eye can see.
-And while entering and departing the port, don’t forget to look out for dolphins who like to reside here from time to time.
+After an adventurous afternoon, why not unwind with a drink in the well-known Hotel Tamaris with spectacular views as far as the eye can see.
+And while entering and departing the port, don’t forget to look out for dolphins who like to visit here from time to time.

 Day 5: Vis to Korcula (cruising passed Scedro)

-Scedro is located along the south of Hvar and has an extraordinarily beautiful coastline.
-This coastline is all the more remarkable due to its untouched natural beauty.
-The island of Scedro has all the traits of a nature park and is therefore totally immaculate and pure.
+Scedro is located along the south of Hvar.
+Its coastline is all the more remarkable due to its untouched natural beauty.
+The island of Scedro has all the qualities of a natural park.
 The island is home to many private and secluded coves.
-There you can drop anchor and take in the astonishing work of Mother Nature.
-Although many do not venture on to the island, it is still definitely worth to cruise by en route to Korcula.
+Although many do not venture on to the island, it is still definitely worth cruising by en route to Korcula.